Volkswagen Tiguan Reliability Guide: What NY Drivers Should Know Before Buying Used

 First Generation (2007–2017)

-The 2018 redesign added updated engines, tech, and safety features.
-Newer models feel modern but introduce more complex systems that can be expensive to repair if issues appear.
+The 2018 redesign brought a significant increase in cabin space, updated engines, better fuel tech, and modern safety features .
+While these newer models feel much more modern and refined, they also introduce more complex electrical systems and driver assist technologies that can be expensive to diagnose and repair if issues appear outside of the factory warranty period.

 Common Mechanical Issues to Watch For